One Day (2AM and 2PM song): Composition

-"One Day" is an original Japanese song composed by Yu Shimoji, Faya, Super Changddai and Michael Yano.
-The B-side track "No Goodbyes" is an original Japanese song written and composed by 2PM's Jun.
-K and Emyli.
-"Angel", a CD-only bonus track, is originally a Korean song from 2PM's debut single album Hottest Time of the Day (2008).
+"One Day" is an original Japanese song composed by Super Changddai, who previously worked on several songs for both groups.
+The B-side track "No Goodbyes" is an original Japanese song composed by 2PM member Jun.
+K. "Angel", a CD-only bonus track, is originally a Korean song from 2PM's debut single album Hottest Time of the Day (2008) that was performed live by both groups at the JYP Nation in Japan 2011 concert.